opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 The OpenSearch distribution comes with a tool `./bin/opensearch-plugin` which installs a plugin.
 [PluginCli](https://github.com/opensearch-project/OpenSearch/blob/main/distribution/tools/plugin-cli/src/main/java/org/opensearch/plugins/PluginCli.java) reads and validates `plugin-descriptor.properties` file packaged with every plugin.
 For example, the OpenSearch security plugin defines the [plugin-descriptor.properties](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties) file which defines a bunch of parameters, and the tool verifies if it is using the compatible version of OpenSearch, and the dependencies are present.

 The tool verifies the `plugin-security.policy` file, defined by the plugin which needs additional security permissions.
 For example, the OpenSearch security plugin defines many permissions like file read/write, classloading or networking that it needs through the [plugin-security.policy](https://github.com/opensearch-project/security/blob/main/plugin-security.policy) file.
-These permissions are managed via Java Security Manager (more details later in this post).After the tool validates the plugin, it copies all jars into the `plugins` directory.
+These permissions are managed via Java Security Manager (more details later in this post).
+After the tool validates the plugin, it copies all jars into the `plugins` directory.
 By default, the OpenSearch Minimum distribution does not package any plugins including the [native plugins](https://github.com/opensearch-project/OpenSearch/tree/main/plugins) which exist in the OpenSearch codebase.

 ### Loading a plugin

-Plugins run within the same process as the OpenSearch.
-As OpenSearch process is bootstraps, it initializes [PluginService](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/plugins/PluginsService.java#L125) via [Node.java](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/node/Node.java#L392).
+Plugins run within the same process as OpenSearch.
+As the OpenSearch process bootstraps, it initializes [PluginService](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/plugins/PluginsService.java#L125) via [Node.java](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/node/Node.java#L392).
 All plugins are class-loaded via [loadPlugin](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/plugins/PluginsService.java#L763:20) during the bootstrapped of PluginService.
 It checks the  `plugins` directory and loads the classpath where all the plugin jars and their dependencies are already installed by the `opensearch-plugin` install tool.

 ```